In food blogging, every single decision you make counts.

 Then there’s no time to relax — you still have to claim it with the help of a domain registrar.

-A domain registrar is a type of online service that allows users to claim ownership of domain names.
+A domain name registrar like NameCheap is a type of online service that allows users to claim ownership of domain names.
 Most of the time, they also offer web hosting services, which allow you to use your domain to build a website.

 Your blog name is something you should never take for granted.
 That being said, don’t be afraid to repeat all the strategies I highlighted above as many times as you need.